theuzairlab/Agentorix-Tech/README.md

-# NxTech Solutions - Website
+# Agentorix-Tech Solutions - Website

-A modern, responsive website for NxTech Solutions built with Next.js 16, featuring comprehensive service pages, animated components, and a beautiful UI.
+A modern, responsive website for Agentorix-Tech Solutions built with Next.js 16, featuring comprehensive service pages, animated components, and a beautiful UI.

 ## 🚀 Overview

-NxTech Solutions is a multi-disciplinary technology & marketing company helping global brands build digital efficiency, accelerate revenue, and automate operations.
+Agentorix-Tech Solutions is a multi-disciplinary technology & marketing company helping global brands build digital efficiency, accelerate revenue, and automate operations.
 This website showcases our services, portfolio, team, and company culture.

 ## ✨ Features